kgptapps/sgtrust/README.md

 ## 🎯 Project Overview

 This website showcases:
-- **Academic Legacy**: Complete timeline of the professor's journey from village to academic excellence
+- **Academic Legacy**: Complete timeline of Professor S. Govindasamy's journey from village to academic excellence
 - **Student Success**: Directory of 50+ PhD alumni with their current achievements
 - **Multilingual Support**: Full Tamil and English language support
 - **Financial Transparency**: Complete accountability of funding and expenditures